stratdev3/SimpleW/documentation/simplew/docs/guide/static-files.md

 > C:\www\my-vue-app\dist
 ```

-Now, we will server this directory using the `AddStaticFiles` module of SimpleW :
+Now, we will server this directory using the `StaticFilesModule` module of SimpleW :

 ::: code-group